Belladonna of Sadness

 Belladonna of Sadness (哀しみのベラドンナ, Kanashimi no Beradonna) (Note: The film is also known as La Sorcière, Tragedy of Belladonna, or simply Belladonna.
 The film's title card bears, in addition to the Japanese title, the Latin alphabet title La Sorcière (that of the sourcebook in its original language).
 The original trailer, posters and video boxes use Belladonna as the film's Latin-character title.
-Mushi Production's website and at least one online review uses Tragedy of Belladonna.) is a 1973 Japanese adult animated drama film produced by the animation studio Mushi Production and distributed by Nippon Herald Films.
-It is the third and final entry in Mushi Production's adult-oriented Animerama trilogy, following A Thousand and One Nights (1969) and Cleopatra (1970).
-It follows the story of Jeanne, a peasant woman who makes a faustian deal with the devil after she is raped by the local nobility on the night of her wedding.
+Mushi Production's website and at least one online review uses Tragedy of Belladonna.) is a 1973 Japanese adult animated drama film produced by Mushi Production and distributed by Nippon Herald Films.
+It is the third and final installment in the studio's adult-oriented Animerama trilogy, following A Thousand and One Nights (1969) and Cleopatra (1970).
+Set in a stylized medieval European setting and inspired in part by the French work Satanism and Witchcraft by Jules Michelet, the film reflects the studio’s late-period shift toward experimental, artistically oriented feature animation for adult audiences.

-Although its initial release was a commercial failure and caused the studio to go bankrupt, the film was considered a cult film in retrospective years.
-It is notable for its erotic, religious, violent, and psychedelic imagery, with its tackling themes of misogyny, feudal oppression, moral depravity, rebellion, and witch-hunting.
+The narrative follows Jeanne, a peasant woman whose life is shattered after she is raped by local feudal authorities on the night of her wedding.
+In her desperation, she enters into a Faustian pact with a mysterious demonic entity that promises her power and prosperity.
+As Jeanne rises from poverty and marginalization, her growing influence provokes suspicion and fear, ultimately leading to accusations of witchcraft and violent persecution.

+The film is notable for its unconventional visual approach, which combines limited animation with elaborate watercolor illustrations, graphic design elements, and extended still compositions.
+Its imagery blends erotic, religious, violent and psychedelic motifs, while the narrative addresses themes of misogyny, feudal oppression, sexual control, social revolt and witch-hunt hysteria, presenting Jeanne’s transformation as both a personal tragedy and a broader allegory of power and resistance.

+Upon its release, Belladonna of Sadness was a commercial failure, contributing to the financial collapse of Mushi Production shortly thereafter.
+In later decades, however, the film was rediscovered through festival screenings and restoration efforts, leading to a critical reappraisal.
+It has since come to be regarded as a cult film and is frequently cited as a significant work in the history of experimental animation and adult-oriented animated cinema.